mehulagg/gitlab/doc/architecture/blueprints/database_testing/index.md

 An alternative approach we have discussed and abandoned is to "scrub" and anonymize production data.
 The idea is to remove any sensitive data from the database and use the resulting dataset for database testing.
 This has a lot of downsides which led us to abandon the idea:

-1. Anonymization is complex by nature - it is a hard problem to call a "scrubbed clone" actually safe to work with in public
+1. Anonymization is complex by nature - it is a hard problem to call a "scrubbed clone" actually safe to work with in public.
+Different data types may require different anonymization techniques (e.g. anonymizing sensitive information inside a json field) and only focusing on one attribute at a time does not guarantee that a dataset is fully anonymized (e.g. join attacks or using timestamps in conjunction to public profiles/projects to de-anonymize users by there activity)
+1. Anonymization requires an additional process to keep track and update the set of attributes considered as sensitive, ongoing maintenance and security reviews every time the database schema changes
-1. Annotating data as "sensitive" is error prone
+1. Annotating data as "sensitive" is error prone, with the wrong anonymization approach used for a data type or one sensitive attribute accidentally not marked as such possibly leading to a data breach
 1. Scrubbing not only removes sensitive data, but also changes data distribution - which greatly affects performance of migrations and queries
 1. Scrubbing heavily changes the database contents, potentially updating a lot of data - which leads to different data storage details (think MVCC bloat), affecting performance of migrations and queries